hsiao62osu/oso-de-repository/docs/digital-accessibility/digital-accessibility-best-practices-general.md

 For a PDF form to be fillable and accessible, it must 1) contain form fields inserted in Acrobat (vs. simply blank space from the originating document); 2) be tagged and have an accurate reading order.

 In addition, the form fields themselves must 1) provide descriptive tooltips, which may match text label(s) intended for it; 2) have appropriate types, names and option values; 3) perform error validation and provide helpful error messages, where applicable; 4) be tagged; and 5) have a reasonable tab order.

-For more information, see WebAIM’s “[Accessible Forms in Acrobat](https://webaim.org/techniques/acrobat/forms)“.

 **Relevant WCAG 2.1 Success Criteria**: [1.3.5](https://www.w3.org/TR/WCAG21/#identify-input-purpose), [2.4.3](https://www.w3.org/TR/WCAG21/#focus-order), [2.5.3](https://www.w3.org/TR/WCAG21/#label-in-name), [3.3.1](https://www.w3.org/TR/WCAG21/#error-identification), [3.3.2](https://www.w3.org/TR/WCAG21/#labels-or-instructions), [3.3.3](https://www.w3.org/TR/WCAG21/#error-suggestion), [4.1.2](https://www.w3.org/TR/WCAG21/#name-role-value)